fractalide/fractalide-website-styx/data/site-partials/stack.md

                     <div class="col-xs-offset-2 col-xs-8">
                         <div class="text-center">
                             <p class="text_white">
-                                <b class="text_white">Problem:</b> A centralised app provider operates behind closed doors.
-It can cut your service, invade your privacy and can be disabled in one hit.
+                                <b class="text_white">Problem:</b> A centralised app provider (website) operates behind closed doors.
+It can cut your service, invade your privacy and disabled your account in one hit.
                             </p>
                             <p class="text_white">
                                 <b class="text_white">Solution:</b> Fractalide supports the creation of decentralised apps ("dapps").
 Anyone can create, buy, sell and share dapps in a stable, reliable way.